-How does it help me optimise my conversions?
+How does it help me optimize my conversions?

 You’ve already had a lot of difficulties or have spent a lot of money to drive traffic to your site.
 Imagine that users browse your site, view several product pages, adding products to their shopping baskets, and then leave the site without completing their transaction.
 These users have demonstrated a strong enough commitment for you to make an extra effort to retain them, haven’t they?

-Basket abandonment is a well-known problem to e-commerce leaders.
+Basket abandonment is a well-known problem for e-commerce leaders.
 The average rate of basket abandonment is estimated at 70%.
 Before listing the solutions to this problem, let us try to understand why your users are leaving your site.
-Basically there are two types of reasons:
+Basically, there are two types of reasons:

 - reasons over which you do not have control;